 As enticing as it may be to MacGyver a homemade sex toy, some things are best when you don't DIY.
-If you wanna get off, go out and buy yourself a legit (and safe!) sex toy.
-And if you’re too shy to shop in person, there are plenty of online websites that’ll deliver every imaginable sexy plaything straight to your doorstep in a plain brown box.
+So if you wanna get off, go out and buy yourself a legit (and safe!) sex toy.
+And if you're too shy to shop in person, there are plenty of online websites that will deliver your sexy LELO plaything straight to your doorstep in a plain box.

 We're all for creative paths to pleasure, but not at the cost of seriously harming yourself.
 It's just not worth it.